PoCInnovation/ChainMe/contracts/levels/op-codes/README.md

 ## Solution :

-To validate this challenge, all you have to do is create a contract with less than 10 opècodes that needs to return a number you set.
+To validate this challenge, all you have to do is create a contract with less than 10 op-codes that needs to return a number you set.
 Then you need to call setInterface from GuessTheValue contract with the address of the contract you created.
-Finally, call guess with 0.01 eth as value and a number equal to the one you return in the interface.
+Finally, call guess from the Game contract with 0.01 eth as value and a number equal to the one you return in the interface.